 4. Hydration System

 Staying properly hydrated during your runs is very important.
 Most people are fine not drinking water during a shorter run as long as they go into it hydrated, so if you’re not used to endurance running you may have never taken water with you before.

 At what point you’ll need to begin bringing water with you on your runs is different for everyone.
 The temperature you’ll be running is a big factor.
 But if you’re going to be out longer than 45 minutes or so, it’s wise to carry water with you.

 There are a lot of different type options on how to carry water.
 There are hand-held water bottles as well as bottles you can wear around your waist.
 Nathan is a great brand for anything like these options.
 I personally, however, don’t like carrying anything in my hand or having anything around my waist (because it never stays put).

 For a full list of the best water carriers, read: “Finding the Best Water Carrier for Running.”
-Otherwise, these are your two best bets!
+Otherwise, here are two great bets!

 5. Pocket Shorts

 You’d think that the perfect running outfit wouldn’t be that difficult to figure out, but it’s honestly taken me a while to hone.
 Pretty much any pair of athletic shorts and top would’ve worked for me in the past with low mileage.
 But with endurance running, I sweat a lot more and can get easily distracted by something that just doesn’t fit right.
 I also don’t feel safe leaving home without my phone, but I don’t want to hold it either.

 Why are pocket shorts a marathon runner must-have?